sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### 3.1.1.2 Acknowledgment Type - Organizations

 List of contributing organizations has value type `array` with 1 or more items holds the names of contributing organizations being recognized.
-Every such item of value type string with 1 or more characters represents the name of a single.
+Every such item of value type string with 1 or more characters represents the name of a single organization.

 Examples: